hannah-swan/az-104-study-notes/storage/configure-manage-storage-accounts.md

        - Ideal for incremental copy scenarios.
      - Every AzCopy instance creates a job order with related log files to make reviewing, restarting, resuming easy.
 Automatically retries a transfer upon failure.
      - With Blob storage, can transfer an entire storage account to another using a `PUT`.
 No need to transfer to the client in this process.
-     - Support for DataLake Gen2 APIs
+     - Support for DataLake Gen2 APIs.
      - Built into Azure Storage Explorer (Storage Explorer uses AzCopy for all transfer operations) and supported on Windows, Linux, and MacOS.
      - Basic CLI syntax: `azcopy <job> [args]`
      - Authentication options: